 Trump nominates Musk collaborator to head space agency NASA

-Jared Isaacman, who made the first private spacewalk in September, is among several appointments announced on Wednesday.
+Jared Isaacman, who made the first private spacewalk in September, is among latest picks by US-president elect.

 Jared Isaacman, a tech billionaire who made the first private spacewalk in collaboration with Elon Musk’s SpaceX, has been nominated by United States President-elect Donald Trump to lead NASA, the National Aeronautics and Space Administration.